 - Versatile elastin based hybrid hydrogels for chondrocyte transplantation and repair; Weiss A, Dehghani F; Australian Research Council (ARC)/Discovery Projects (DP).

-- Antioxidant Extraction from Wine Waste Using Sub-Super Critical Fluids; Aliakbarian B, Dehghani F; Department of Education, Employment and Workplace Relations/Endeavour Awards.
+- Antioxidant Extraction from Wine Waste Using Sub-Super Critical Fluids; Aliakbarian B, Dehghani F; Department of Education, Employment and Workplace Relations/Endeavour Awards - Scholarships and Fellowships.

-- qNano scanning ion occlusion spectroscopy (SIOS); Chrzanowski W, Bebawy M, Dehghani F, Chan H, Rohanizadeh R, Hawkett B; National Health and Medical Research Council/Equipment Grants.
+- qNano scanning ion occlusion spectroscopy (SIOS); Chrzanowski W, Bebawy M, Dehghani F, Chan K, Rohanizadeh R, Hawkett B; National Health and Medical Research Council (NHMRC)/Equipment Grants.

-- The Instron testing material instrument (Model 5943); Dehghani F, Weiss A, Bilek M, Zreiqat H, Dunstan C, Chrzanowski W, Rohanizadeh R; National Health and Medical Research Council/Equipment Grants.
+- The Instron testing material instrument (Model 5943); Dehghani F, Weiss A, Bilek M, Zreiqat H, Dunstan C, Chrzanowski W, Rohanizadeh R; National Health and Medical Research Council (NHMRC)/Equipment Grants.